ovh/docs/pages/public_cloud/ai_machine_learning/gi_07_manage_registry/guide.pl-pl.md

 > [!warning]
 >
 >This `shared registry` can help you perform your tests, but **should not be used in production**, as we reserve the right to delete its content if deemed necessary.
+The images pushed to this registry are for AI Tools workloads only, and will not be accessible for external uses.
 >

 This is why it can be interesting to add and manage other registries.
 We can either do this by using the OVHcloud Control Panel (UI) or the `ovhai` CLI.